webcompat/webcompat-reporter-extensions/README.md

 Browser extensions for Chrome, Firefox (29+), Opera, and Safari that allow users to click on a button in the browser chrome to report a web compatibility issue at webcompat.com.

-*(If someone knows how to build something similar for Internet Explorer, file an issue and let's build it!)
+*(If someone knows how to build something similar for Internet Explorer, please file an issue)

 ![Screenshots of browsers with installed extension](screenshots.jpg)